 The 2019 event featured designers, artists and scholars from Bethesda Softworks, The Museum of Play, PBS Kids, Firaxis, The Library of Congress and included two exhibitions of historic games along with a live game music concert.
 Speakers included:

 - Andrew Borman – The Strong Museum of Play

 - David Cook – Bethesda / Designer DnD 2nd Edition

 - Kelsey Lewin – The Video Game History Foundation

 - Chloe Varelidi – Independent Designe

-Dispatch is a team based puzzle game designed to help the Baltimore City Police department’s recruitment and community relations efforts.
-The game was researched, designed, tested and built over the course of the year and is currently being used by the Baltimore City Police department to help access recruit’s creative problem solving, team and communication skills.
+Dispatch is a team-based puzzle game designed in partnership with Baltimore’s Mayor’s Office of Innovation and Baltimore Community groups to explore the skills stakeholders want in their public safety officers.
+The game was researched, designed, tested, and built over the course of the year and is currently being used by the Baltimore City Police department to help access recruit’s creative problem-solving, team, and communication skills.

-The game centers around solving sets of pictogram puzzles that are based upon Baltimore’s history and culture .
-Players work together to research answers and come up solutions before time runs out.
+The game centers around solving sets of pictogram puzzles that are based on Baltimore’s history and culture.
+Players work together to research answers and come up with solutions before time runs out.
 They then reveal the answers on the back of each card by using the decoder card or the Dispatch helper app.

-Our goal with this project was to create a game that is quick to learn/play and yet highlights the social and problem solving skills needed to support community policing.
-The game was made possible by funding from the Mayors Office of Innovation and Bloomberg Bloomberg Philanthropies.
+Our goal with this project was to create a game that is quick to learn/play and yet highlights the social and problem-solving skills needed to support new forms of community safety.
+The game was made possible by funding from the Mayor’s Office of Innovation and Bloomberg Bloomberg Philanthropies.